Skip to main content

 Turnaround times

-Please allow at least 2 working days before collecting from your pharmacy.
+Please allow 72 hours (3 working days) before collecting from your pharmacy.

 Order in good time before weekends and holidays.